su-xingyu/text2photomosaic/README.md

 ```
 To replace mosaic tiles with images
 ```
+cd demo
-python demo/demo_replace.py  # use --help to learn more about the arguments
+python demo_replace.py  # use --help to learn more about the arguments
 ```